 A great way to kick off your word wall learning (and quickly get some words up on the word wall!) is to have your students spend a week or two “collecting” words, just like Jerome did in the story.
 They could do so at school, at home, on the soccer field, etc. As soon as everyone has brought in a word or two, spend a few morning meetings allowing students to present their word to their classmates.
 Before presenting, they should learn how to pronounce the word correctly, the definition and how to use it in a sentence.

-Teacher Tip: Print these cards on colorful cardstock and hand them out to students to have handy at school and at home.
+Print these cards on colorful cardstock and hand them out to students to have handy at school and at home.
 Using a different colored paper than your normal word wall words will help your class remember which words were part of your word collection celebration!

 Helping children feel personally attached to words on the wall is the best way to keep them engaged in vocabulary learning all year (I promise!).